Skip to main content

 }

-We'll convert this data into a Message that follows SyncHive's Schema.
-All data sent to SyncHive must be in this Message format, conforming to SyncHive's Schema.
+We'll convert this data into a message that follows SyncHive's Schema.
+All data sent to SyncHive must be in this message format, conforming to SyncHive's Schema.
 For this example, we're using the Product Schema.

-To do this, we'll make an API call to the following SyncHive endpoint:
+Now to request for more details, we'll make an API call to the following SyncHive endpoint:

 Headers